 Turning Behavior into Insight

-They saw the technology not only as a logging tool but as a bridge between data and behavior change; helping clients slow down, reflect, and build healthier habits.
-This directly supports findings that mindful-eating questionnaires alone fail to capture real-world behavior [5], while sensor-based feedback can meaningfully influence self-awareness and pace of eating [3, 4].
+The participants, including registered dietitians, nutritionists, and health professionals, viewed the glasses not just as a logging tool but as a way to turn data into real behavior change, helping people slow down, reflect, and build healthier eating habits.
+Their feedback exhibits real-world experiences of how the technology supports mindful eating, improves logging accuracy, and enhances professional consultations.
+This aligns with research showing that mindful eating questionnaires alone often fail to capture real-world behavior [5], while sensor-based feedback can meaningfully improve self-awareness and eating pace [3, 4].

 “This technology can greatly improve the accuracy of meal logging, educate clients on building a healthy plate, and show how mindful eating supports health goals.
 It also saves nutritionists time by providing accurate insights and tracking real changes in eating behavior — it’s exciting.”

 “An absolute game-changer for nutrition and healthy eating.
-These glasses could transform how we approach nutrition, offering a simple, innovative way to monitor eating habits.
-By integrating AI, they make healthy choices more convenient and engaging”.
+These glasses could transform the way we approach nutrition, offering a simple and innovative way to monitor eating habits.
+By integrating AI, they make healthy choices more convenient and engaging.”

 Real-World Experiences